5 Tips for Designing Fireplaces with Cement or Ceramic Tile

 In the fireplace image above, the design includes enough space above the firebox to display the entire quarter design pattern.

-Large quarter design patterns common in cement tiles are often not a good choice for existing designs because not enough of the pattern can be seen.
+Large quarter design patterns, ubiquitous in 8"-square cement tile patterns and 6"-square ceramic tile patterns, are often not a good choice for existing fireplaces because not enough of the pattern can be seen.
 Quite simply, the pattern doesn't fit.

-In general, fireplaces aren't very big and can't accommodate large patterns.
-Sure enough, the design works when the tile is the right scale for the fireplace.
+Because fireplaces are often small and can't accommodate large patterns, the smaller format works when the tile is the correct scale for the fireplace.

 Ready to Design Your Own Fireplace Using Cement or Ceramic Tile?

-These five design tips will help you organize your thoughts around designing your ideal fireplace and selecting just the right cement or ceramic tile to achieve that look you are dreaming of.
+These five design tips will help you organize your thoughts around designing your ideal fireplace and selecting the proper cement or ceramic tile to achieve your desired look.
+Feel free to reach out with questions about the products and patterns.
+If you want to discuss your design, let us know.
+We will be glad to help.

 Share this post